Vacuum-Signal Detection and the Principle-Level Feasibility of Arbitrarily Long-Distance Repeaterless Quantum Communication: Discussion

+Although the main contribution of this work lies in establishing the theoretical feasibility of the VSD framework that resolves the PRQC problem, it is also important to examine the associated device requirements to assess its relevance for practical implementations.
+While an experimental realization of the VSD framework would require further systemic integration of quantum technologies, the requisite performance parameters are already within the reach of state-of-the-art optical components.

-The preparation, measurement, and detection components of the ESD block can be realized using standard projective measurements or even simplified designs.
-For instance, if DOF $L$ corresponds to photon polarization, then the state-preparation block can be constructed using a polarization beam splitter (PBS), a half-wave plate (HWP), a beam splitter (BS), and two mirrors, as illustrated in Figure \ref{SP}, while the projective measurement and filtering can be realized together by a single polarizer, and, using commercial devices, the error rate of state preparation can be below $10^{-3}$, while that of a polarizer can be below $10^{-4}$.
+In practice, the SPAM error is typically low even for commercial devices, such that $Q\ll1$ is a reasonable assumption \cite{HA2014High,P2025A}.
+The state preparation and measurement steps of VSD can be implemented using standard linear-optical elements.
+For example, when the auxiliary DOF $L$ is encoded in photon polarization, state preparation requires only a polarization beam splitter (PBS), a half-wave plate (HWP), and a beam splitter (BS), as illustrated in Fig.~\ref{SP}, while measurement and filtering can be realized using a single polarizer.
+Under such configurations, preparation error rates below $10^{-3}$ and measurement error rates below $10^{-4}$ have been reported for commercially available photonic components.

-The primary concern for practical implementation lies in the errors introduced by the controlled gate $C(F)$.
-As shown by Theorem 1 in \ref{NESR}, the ESD block is effective if and only if:

-where $e_{P}$ is the error rate from state preparation and projective measurement, and $\epsilon$ is the disturbance introduced by $C(F)$ and measurements.
-Since $e_{P}$ and errors in projective measurements are small in practice, the essential condition is $|\langle 1|F|0\rangle|^{2} > e_{F}$, where $e_{F}$ is the error rate of $C(F)$.

-Fortunately, current technologies already meet this requirement.
-For example, when $L$ is photon polarization and $C(F)$ is the C-NOT gate, then the fidelity can exceed 99\% after post-selection, implemented with linear optics only\cite{SX2022High}.
-Because invalid systems can be discarded, the effective $e_{F}$ can be reduced below 1\%.
-In this case, $F=X$ (the Pauli-$X$ operator), and thus $|\langle 1|F|0\rangle|^{2} = |\langle 1|1\rangle|^{2} = 1$, which clearly satisfies the requirement.
-In practice, any well-implemented controlled gate can be used, where \textit{well-implemented} simply means that the deflection $F|0\rangle$ exceeds the error rate introduced by the devices.
+The primary technical requirement of the VSD module is the accuracy of the controlled gate $C(F)$, typically C-NOT.
+Crucially, as per Corollary~\ref{Cor1}, the scalability of PRQC to arbitrarily long distances is guaranteed, provided that the condition in Eq.~(\ref{Cod}) holds.
+Under typical operating conditions, this reduces to the transparent requirement